khanhhuyen114/PD_credit_risk/README.md

     - feature_selection-test: File Code that used to select best features for model and proceed to test the result
     - function_for_eda: File Code that contains all function for FE process
     - merging-all-data: File Code that used to merge all feature from 8 tables after feature engineering
+#### Modeling
+- Used Only Logistic Regression Algorithm
+- AUC-ROC Score: 0.7806

+-